THE DAY OF THE BEAST

 The film has occasional moments one of its pluses is a funny performance of potty comic determination from Alex Angulo.
 The scenes of him wandering Madrid trying to be evil or attempting to obtain Nathalie Sesenas blood for the ceremony are rather amusing.
 There is good support from Santiago Segura as the slobbish, dim-witted metalhead.
 Unfortunately, Alex de la Iglesia does seem unsure of himself at times, particularly when it comes to dealing with the fantastic elements.
 There is the appearance of the goat at the seance and the Devil at the climax but one is not sure what purpose they are meant to serve.
 They serve more to puzzle than enlighten the film seems to suggest that what is seen could well be in the minds of the people experiencing them, but such ideas are never driven home by the rest of the film.
 What The Day of the Beast needed is someone like a Terry Gilliam at the helm who would have made full usage of the richness of the material at hand.
 (Indeed, Gilliams promised adaptation of Terry Pratchett and Neil Gaimans Good Omens (1990) may eventually prove to be the satire on End Times prophecies that this film should have been).

 Spanish director Alex de la Iglesia had previously made with the amusing future terrorist comedy Accion Mutante (1993) and went onto make the amazing Perdita Durango/Dance with the Devil (1997), the genre black comedies Common Wealth (2000) and Ferpect Crime (2004), the mathematical murder mystery The Oxford Murders (2008), the sf tv series Pluton B.R.B.
-Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), As Luck Would Have It (2011), a satire on the modern media, and the comedy Witching and Bitching (2013).
+Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), As Luck Would Have It (2011), a satire on the modern media, the comedy Witching and Bitching (2013), and The Bar (2017) with a group of strangers trapped inside a bar.